LegioniteTerraTech/TTQMM-WeatherMod/README.md

 # TTQMM-WeatherMod
 Right now, this adds rain.
 This can interact with the WaterMod, rising and lowering the water level based on he weight of it.
 Pres `/` to open the GUI menu.

-Download it [here](https://github.com/Aceba1/TTQMM-WeatherMod/tree/master/TTQMM%20WeatherMod/bin).
+Download this mod with the [TerraTech Mod Manager](https://github.com/Aceba1/TerraTech-Mod-Manager)

 <hr>